bjornmeansbear/climateChange/lecture.md

 (also, any references from the US one??? did I print these to read, are they in my piles???)

+The scientific evidence has been mounting for decades.
+Recent analyses, including the latest National Climate Assessment (NCA) and the Intergovernmental Panel on Climate Change's (IPCC) most recent report, affirm what we already know: climate change is not some problem in the distant future—it's happening right now.

+Our new climate reality is fraught with stronger hurricanes, polar vortex shifts, recurrent high tide flooding, life-threatening heat waves, longer wildfire seasons, and more rain during heavy downpours.
+And studies show that climate change is not affecting everyone equally.
+Low-income communities and communities of color, as well as indigenous peoples, often suffer most.

+We have reached a tipping point on climate action—Scientists say we have roughly one decade left to avoid the most severe consequences of climate change.

 “Warming of the climate system is unequivocal, as is now evident from observations of increases in global average of air and ocean temperatures, widespread melting of snow and ice, and rising average sea level.”

-IPCC 4th report summary NOV 2007 (AGAIN, UPDATE THIS!)
+— IPCC 4th report summary NOV 2007 (AGAIN, UPDATE THIS!)

 We are now entering an age that is beyond the highest concentration of CO2 in the planets observable history.